dengr1065/sb-editor/README.md

 -   `token`: Discord bot token, required to login.
 -   `apiToken`: Token for shapez.io API, required to access puzzles.
 -   `puzzleWatchlist`: List of channel IDs to automatically run sbe:puzzle in.
--   `trustedRoles`: List of role IDs permitted to use instruction viewer and quick messages.
+-   `trustedRoles`: List of role IDs permitted to use instruction viewer.
 -   `antiSpamEnabled`: Enable or disable simple automated spam detection.
 -   `upvoteThreshold`: Amount of emoji required to pin a message.
 Set to 0 in order to disable pins.